The Clare Local Association is active in advocacy and manages the Mullaghmore Nature Reserve, which is beside the Burren National Park.

 This Association has been functioning for many years with a short break in the late 1990s.

-There are three sub-committees:
+There are two sub-committees:

 - Burren Committee which looks after our land in the Burren